-6. What was the AI researcher Andrew NG suggesting when he optimistically proclaimed, "AI is the new electricity."
+6).
+What was the AI researcher Andrew NG suggesting when he optimistically proclaimed, "AI is the new electricity."

-Al is all around us throughout everyday life to the point where we don't even notice it.
+Al will soon be as necessary and as invisible in our electronic devices as electricity itself.

+- 7).
 What major difference does MM observe between electricity and AI?
-By the time the use of electricity became widespread we mostly understood it, but that is not the case with the current type of AI which is being widely used now.

-8. What is "the great AI tradeoff?"
+Electricity was well understood before it was implemented, but right now we do not have much understanding of AI. - 8).
+What is "the great AI tradeoff?"

-The ability for AI to improve our lives and the potential weaknesses that current AI has like its unpredictable errors, susceptibility to bias, vulnerability to hacking, and the lack of transparency in decision making.
+"Should we embrace the abilities of AI systems, which can improve our lives and even help save lives, and allow these systems to be employed ever more extensively?
+Or should we be more cautious, given current AI's unpredictable errors, susceptibility to bias, vulnerability to hacking and lack of transparency in decision-making?"

-- 9. TRUE/FALSE Machine intelligence presents a knotty array of ethical issues, and discussions related to the ethics of AI and big data have filled several books True. - List a couple of "positives" relating to face recognition systems.
+9).
+TRUE/FALSE - Machine intelligence presents a knotty array of ethical issues, and discussions related to the ethics of AI and big data have filled several books.

+10).
+List a couple of "positives" relating to face recognition systems.
 List a couple of "negatives" relating to face recognition systems.

-Some of the positives are the ability to search image albums for someone, helping people with impaired vision know who's in photos, and helping locate missing people.
-Some of the negatives are the lack of privacy, and the potential for an innocent person to be labeled as a criminal.
+Positive: Help search through photo collections, people identification for visually impaired, locate missing children or criminal fugitives, detect identity theft.

+Negative: Violates privacy, assigns value to people and sells it as a service, wrongly identifies people as criminals.

-11. Present-day face-recognition systems have been shown to have a significantly higher error rate on people of color than on white people.
+11).
+Present-day face-recognition systems have been shown to have a significantly higher error rate on people of color than on white people.
 Describe the ACLU study that strikingly underscored this point.